Who We Are

 VISIT Milwaukee was formed as a membership-based association, and is supported by more than 600 partner firms and individuals.
 These partners make a financial contribution to VISIT Milwaukee in the form of partnership dues according to an investment schedule approved by the Board of Directors.

 In addition, VISIT Milwaukee functions as the sales and marketing arm of the Wisconsin Center District (WCD).
-The Wisconsin Center District is a government body created to fund, build and operate Milwaukee’s three-facility convention complex consisting of the Wisconsin Center, Milwaukee Theatre and UW-Milwaukee Panther Arena.
+The Wisconsin Center District is a government body created to fund, build and operate Milwaukee’s three-facility convention complex consisting of the Wisconsin Center, Miller High Life Theatre and UW-Milwaukee Panther Arena.